aanu1234/simple-contact-list-app/README.md

+# SImple Contact List App

-# This is a simple react contact list application showing react-redux example
+This is a simple react contact list application showing react-redux example